mdefenders/it-works-on-my-machine/README.md

 ## Versioning Strategy

-Composite strategy combining Git semantics and `package.json`:
+Composite strategy combining Git semantics and SemVer, depending on the promotion stage versioned with:

-- Dev builds: tagged with short commit SHA (`dev-<sha>`)
+- Dev builds: short commit SHA1 (`dev-<sha>`).
-- Releases candidates: versioned by branch name and rc autoincrement (e.g., `release/1.2.3-rc-<sha>`)
+- Releases candidates/hotfixes: release/hotfix branch name and short commit SHA1 (e.g., `release|hotfix/1.2.3-rc-<sha>`)
-- On merge to `main`:
-    - `package.json` version updated with release version (e.g., `1.2.3`)
-    - Git tag `v1.2.3` created
+- Releases: SemVer (e.g. `1.2.3`)

+Builds and versions traceability:

+On all stages versions are available in:

-- Hotfixes update `package.json` and create tags similarly
+- docker image tags
+- Kubernetes pods labels
+- health check endpoints (`/health`)
+- GitHub Action Workflow run reports (With actual DockerHub links)

+On prod deployments a version tagg added to the git repository deployment commit.

 > Why:
 > - Using sha1 tagging fo dev builds allows to avoid noise in the repository with build tags and provides
     traceability
-> - Using `package.json` versioning for releases allows to use standard npm versioning and
+> - Using `version/package.json` versioning for releases allows to use standard npm versioning and
     semantic versioning, which is widely used in the Node.js ecosystem

-## Quality Gates
+## Code Quality Gates

-Code quality checks are enforced or recommended at various stages:
+Code Quality Gates are implemented via GitHub Actions Workflows, running on each push and checked on crucial branches PRs (`develop`, `release/*`, `main`).
+For this testing assignment repo Branch protection rulles are **NOT** enabled intentionally to demonstrate possible failures and avoid access control tuning for the action runners.
+For production implementation direct branch merge to the branches above may be disabled fot strict Code Quality Gates reinforcement.

+The strategy starts with fewer restrictions during early development to increase development velocity and gradually increases enforcement as code is promoted to higher environments.

 - Lint (ESLint or equivalent)
 - Code formatting